 Beyond Technology: Supporting Your Abstract Management System

-Let’s just start by assessing your online collection system to make sure it can accommodate your needs.
+Let’s just start by assessing your abstract management system to make sure it can accommodate your needs.

 Your online system should be flexible enough to:

-- Collect abstracts, final presentations and other information need from speakers
+- Collect abstracts, final presentations and other information from speakers

 - Collect, manage and review files